Asmara Maekel, Eritrea Travel Guide

 Not much infrastructure.
 Asmara's older buildings, uneven sidewalks, and absence of ramps or elevators present significant challenges for travelers with mobility impairments.

-Few, if any, specific provisions for accessibility exist.
-Many historical sites may feature stairs, uneven terrain, or narrow entrances.
+Few, should any exist, specific provisions for accessibility exist.
+Lots of heritage sites may feature stairs, uneven terrain, or narrow entrances.

 Services are very limited.
 Information may not be available in accessible formats.